puppetlabs/puppet-specifications/language/resource-api/README.md

 * `:io`: the input of the process is connected to the IO object specified in `stdin_io:`.
 * `:none`: the input of the process is closed, and the process will receive an error when trying to read input.
 This is the default.

+#### Character encoding

+To support the widest array of platforms and use-cases, character encoding of a provider's inputs, and outputs needs to be considered.
+By default, the Commands API follows the ruby model of having all strings tagged with their current [`Encoding`](https://ruby-doc.org/core/Encoding.html), and using the system's current default character set for I/O. That means that strings read from Commands might be tagged with non-UTF-8 character sets on input, and UTF-8 strings will be transcoded on output.

+To influence this behaviour, you can tell the `run` method which encoding to use, and enable transcoding, if required for your use-case.
+Use the following keyword arguments:

+* `stdout_encoding:`, `stderr_encoding:` The encoding to tag incoming bytes with.
+* `stdin_encoding:` ensures that strings are transcoded to this encoding before being written to this command.

+> Note: Use the `ASCII-8BIT` encoding to disable all conversions, and receive the raw bytes.

 #### Summary

 Synopsis of the `run` function: `@cmd.run(context, *args, **kwargs)` with the following keyword arguments: